NardeenMokhless/QuartoGame/README.md

 ## Two ways of implementation
 * First :
-  * You will find it in Quarto.pl.
+  * You will find it in original.pl.
   * Simple implementation for minimax algorithm without UI.
 * Second :
-  * You will find it in project folder and game.pl.
+  * You will find it in project folder.
   * It's the same prolog code just modified to apply Java UI on it.

 ## Difference From Original